The original “Unto These Hills” drama is back.

 Since its debut on July 1, 1950, “Unto These Hills” has entertained over six million people, telling the Cherokees’ rich story from 1780 to the twenty-first century.
-And for the first time in decades, that original production—updated for cultural sensitivity and extra stage drama—is back.
+And for the first time in over a decade, that original production—updated for cultural sensitivity and extra stage drama—is back.
 Yes, the original Kermit Hunter version of “Unto These Hills” is being performed live again, under the stars, at the Mountainside Theatre.

 Does a story thousands of years old require spoiler alerts?